scottlamb/moonfire-nvr/guide/schema.md

 *   a simpler sample file directory layout in which files are represented by the same sequentially increasing id as in the database, rather than a separate uuid which has to be reserved in advance.
+*   additional timestamp fields which may be useful in diagnosing/correcting time jumps/inconsistencies.